Kingdom of Aksum: Decline

+Gudit's invasion

-Local history holds that, around 960, a Jewish Queen named Yodit (Judith) or "Gudit" defeated the empire and burned its churches and literature.
+Local history holds that, around 960, a Jewish queen named Yodit (Judith) or "Gudit" defeated the empire and burned its churches and literature.
 While there is evidence of churches being burned and an invasion around this time, her existence has been questioned by some western authors.
 Gudit sacked Aksum by destroying churches and buildings, persecuted Christians and committed Christian iconoclasm.
 Her origin has been debated among scholars.
 Some argued that she had a Jewish ethnicity or was from a southern region.
-According to one traditional account, she reigned for forty years and her dynasty lasted until 1137 AD, when it was overthrown by Mara Takla Haymanot, resulting in the inception of the Agaw-led Zagwe dynasty.
+According to one traditional account, she reigned for forty years and her dynasty lasted until 1137 C.E., when it was overthrown by Mara Takla Haymanot, resulting in the inception of the Agaw-led Zagwe dynasty.

-Gudit's origin has been extensively debated.
-Scholars debate whether she was a Jew, an Agaw, a Beja, and an enslaved servant of an Aksumite emperor who wanted to lead pagans against Christianity.
-Others argued that she was a daughter of the king of Lasta, situated in Bugna.
-The Italian scholar Carlo Conti Rossini described her as a Bani al-Hamwiyah, while another source pointed to the Sidama people in the area called Sasu, probably south of the Blue Nile, where Aksumite rulers also obtained caravans for commodities of gold and coin, which are thought the main motive for Gudit's raid.

-According to an oral tradition, Gudit rose to power after she killed the Beta Israel emperor and then reigned for 40 years.
-She brought her Jewish army from Gondar and Lake Tana to orchestrate the pillage against Aksum and its countryside.
+According to an oral tradition, Gudit rose to power after she killed the Beta Israel king and then reigned for forty years.
+She brought her Jewish army from Semien Mountains and Lake Tana to orchestrate the pillage against Aksum and its countryside.
 She was determined to destroy all members of the Aksumite dynasty, palaces, churches and monuments in Tigray.
 Her notorious deeds are still recounted by peasants inhabiting northern Ethiopia.
-Large ruins, standing stones and stelae are found in the area.
+Large ruins, standing stones and steles are found in the area.

-Around 960, she attacked Aksum, demolishing churches (the Church of Our Lady Mary of Zion was partially demolished), monasteries, buildings and committing Christian iconoclasm.
 Gudit also killed the last emperor of Aksum, possibly Dil Na'od, while other accounts say Dil Na'od went into exile in Shewa, protected by Christians.
-He begged assistance from a ruler named King George of Makuria, which remained unanswered.
+He begged assistance from a Nubian Greek ruler, King Moses Georgios, but his plea was unanswered.
 She was said to have been succeeded by Dagna-Jan, whose throne name was Anbasa Wudem.
 Her reign was marked by the displacement of the Aksumite population into the south.

-According to one Ethiopian traditional account, she reigned for forty years and her dynasty was eventually overthrown by Mara Tekla Haymanot in 1137 AD, who ushered in the formation of the Zagwe dynasty by bearing children with a descendant of the last Aksumite emperor, Dil Na'od.
+According to one Ethiopian traditional account, she reigned for forty years and her dynasty was eventually overthrown by Mara Tekla Haymanot in 1137 C.E., who ushered in the formation of the Zagwe dynasty by bearing children with a descendant of the last Aksumite emperor, Dil Na'od.